 Official ACT or SAT scoresHow do I submit my scores?

-Submission of test scores for regional campus applicants is optional but strongly encouraged.
+Submission of test scores for regional campus applicants is optional for most applicants but strongly encouraged.
 We must receive your official ACT or SAT score sent directly from the testing agency.
 Scores from transcripts will not be considered.
 Read more about score requirements in STEP 1.

 Additional test scores